Outdoor Learning at Meadlands

 Forest School is an exciting and innovative approach to outdoor learning.
 Pupils participate in a range of achievable activities, which allow them to explore and to learn to appreciate the outdoor environment.
 The activities encourage children to develop confidence, independence skills, self-esteem, as well as awareness and knowledge of the natural environment.
 Pupils are supported to take risks within boundaries and initiate learning themselves.
 They will learn to abide by the rules and sets of behaviour, work co-operatively in groups and respect each other.
-At Meadlands our vision is to first use Forest School in the early years to help pupils fully develop with a main focus on speech and language development, with a hope to extend this opportunity to the rest of the school in the near future.
+At Meadlands we incorporate Forest School into our weekly planning for our Nursery pupils, promoting independence, resilience and curiosity.
+Mrs Nicholas, our head of Forest School, also runs two after school Forest School clubs for Early Years and KS1.

 For many years now ‘School Grounds Day’ has been a highlight of the school calendar at Meadlands.
-Now happening once a term, SGD is a special enrichment day where all pupils are "off timetable" to have lessons outside or with an environmental focus, and to care for and maintain our grounds.
+Now happening once a term, SGD is a special enrichment day where all pupils are off timetable to have lessons outside or with an environmental focus, and to care for and maintain our grounds.
 We link the days to different areas of the curriculum, including science, art and maths.
-We always start the day with a special assembly about what is happening outside at that time of year (Autumn – hibernation, less light, growth slows down).
-Following the assembly, pupils return to classes and enjoy a mixture of activities throughout the day such as making leaf piles for hedgehogs, observing different habitats or planting bulbs.
-We like every pupil in the school to plant something each SGD.
-The day ends with a fun, outdoor-focused Golden Time, in Autumn this could be a game of conkers, in Summer a water-fight!
-School Grounds Day is about immersing ourselves in the outdoors, learning from, looking after and enjoying our grounds.
+We always start the day with a focused assembly explaining the importance of keeping our grounds maintained and the outcomes for the day.
+Following the assembly, the children go back to classes and enjoy a mixture of activities throughout the day such as making leaf piles for hedgehogs, observing different habitats or planting bulbs.
+We like every child in the school to plant something each SGD.

 However, here at Meadlands, we don’t rest on our laurels and we are passionate about weaving even more outdoor learning through our creative curriculum and topic work.
-We’ve set all the teachers the challenge of leading at least one lesson outside each week.
-This could be observational drawing in Art, plant classification in Science or even performance poetry in the Story-telling Circle, we have many different spaces to allow for creativity in our curriculum.
+From observational drawing in Art, plant classification in Science or even performance poetry in the Story-telling Circle, we have many different spaces to allow for creativity in our curriculum.

 Our Grounds and Habitats: